InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_support.md

 ## Support

 These tools are provided as-is.
-InflectionIT will try to assist with errors, updates, and modifications to the code.
+Inflection IT will try to assist with errors, updates, and modifications to the code.